DanjelPiDev/CSharpHamster/README.md

 Now you must start the UnityHub.

-* If you don't have UnityHub installed, go to the following page (Choose your OS): [https://unity.com/download](https://unity.com/download)
+* If you don't have UnityHub installed, go to the following page (Select your OS): [https://unity.com/download](https://unity.com/download)

-After you installed UnityHub download the Unity Engine Version 2020 LTS.
+After you installed UnityHub, download the Unity Engine Version 2020 LTS.

 ## Import the project
 After you did all the steps above, the UnityHub should look like this: